INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

-This step will **screen reads and contigs against viral sequence databases**, providing intermediate reads and/or classification reports of the viral hits (by TAXID and representative accession numbers) potentially present in the sample.
-The most suspected viral hits will be automatically selected for confirmatory re-mapping (see next steps).
+This step will **screen reads and contigs against viral sequence databases**, generating intermediate reads and/or contigs classification reports with a list of viral hits (TAXID and representative accession numbers) potentially present in the sample.
+The most "suspected" viral hits will be automatically selected for confirmatory re-mapping (see next steps).

 .. note::